maximmadan/Awesome-Hangman/README.md

 # Hangman
-Hangman is a fun and interactive game where player guess letters to reveal a hidden word.
-It's built using Java and provides a simple command-line interface.
+Hangman is not a fun and not so interactive game in which the player guesses letters to find a hidden word.
+It is created using Java and provides a simple command line interface.

 I implemented this project by switching from the C programming language to the Java.